Adam Idah: Celtic make improved bid to sign Norwich striker on permanent deal

 Celtic made an initial approach for Adam Idah last month but £4m bid was rejected; the striker scored nine goals for Celtic after joining on loan from Norwich in February; watch Celtic's trip to Hibernian on Sunday, live on Sky Sports from 11.30am, kick-off 12.30pm

-The Scottish Premiership champions had an initial bid of £4m rejected last month but a new improved offer has resulted in the two clubs resuming negotiations.
+The Scottish Premiership champions had an initial bid of £4m rejected last month but a new improved offer, believed to be in excess of £6m plus add-ons, has resulted in the two clubs resuming negotiations.

 Idah is believed to be keen on a return to Celtic, where he enjoyed a successful loan spell in the second half of last season.